shubhamchau222/dvc_demo/README.md

         Note : if there is any change in code of specific file then & then only this file will run & accordingly hashcode is changes in file *'dvc.lock'*..
-                - the file which code haven't change this file is not run & skipped during the operations..
+                - the file which code haven't change this file will not run & skipped during the operations..
 (dvc)

 ```